The Little Twmp Barn

 The area is also famous for it's Brecon Jazz Festival and the Hay Literature Festival, both highly recommended.

-Families with 4-5 people wil love our property as the adjoining bedroom's, double sofa bed, cot and ensuite makes a perfect family space.
-Small groups can enjoy this communal space with its lavish decor making their stay very luxorious.
-Couples of 2-4 can also use this space as there is a door between the rooms making them totally private.
+Families with 4-5 people will love our property as the adjoining bedroom's, double sofa bed, cot and ensuite makes a perfect family space.

 Cottage accommodation: Sleeps 4- 5, 2 bedroom's and a sofa bed